Tflowers-0129/uestc-mmea-cl/README.md

 ## Train  &  Test

-Assume that you have activated your virtual environment the code run needed, and with the dataset UESTC-MMEA-CL in path that  'data/....'.
-In the train process, we use 2GPUs.
+Assume that you have activated your virtual environment the code run needed, and make sure the dataset is stored where the  _data_manager.py_ specifies in the train process, we use 2GPUs.

 Before training, modify the specific parameters you want to train in the train.sh file, for example:
 ```